seed-rs/seed-rs.org/crate/guides/0.8.0/event_handlers.md

 })
 ```

-_Note_: The app panics when you try to return unsupported type.
-This runtime error will be turned into the compile-time one, once the required Rust feature is stabilized.
+_Note_: The app panics when you try to return an unsupported type.
+Once the required Rust feature is stabilized, this runtime error will be turned into a compile-time error.

 ## Event Casting & Helpers

 There are many specialized event types like [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) and [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent).
-However we receive only `Event` in our `ev` callbacks - we need to cast the general `Event` to concrete event sub-type to use its associated methods:
+However, we receive only `Event` in our `ev` callbacks - we need to cast the general `Event` to a concrete event sub-type to use its associated methods:

 ```rust
 ev(Ev::Click, |event| {